 How this website works

 This site will give you what you need to start brewing, and also provide you with enough knowledge that you can experiment until you archive some pretty tasty hard cider!
 I do have a minimum of equipment I recommend.
-It will all cost around $10-$20 total (if you get your glass jugs ar the recycle center) and most of this equipment you can reuse for years and 100s of gallons of brew.
-Yes, you can make simple "hard cider" with bread yeast, a plastic jug and a balloon on top.
-If you want help with these crude methods, look for another website, and don't invite me over for a taste.
+It will all cost around $10-$20 total (if you get your glass jugs at the recycle center) and most of this equipment you can reuse for years and 100s of gallons of brew.
+Yes, you can make simple “hard cider” with bread yeast, a plastic jug and a balloon on top.
+If you want help with these crude methods, look for another website, and don’t invite me over for a taste.
 Blech.

 This site has the following sections.
 You will have the most success if you read them all before you begin:

 - Clean and Sterile – This section covers the basics of keeping your equipment (and thus your cider) uncontaminated.

 - Fruit and Yeast Selection – This sections examines the options you have for your apple juice and yeast strains.

-- Carbonation and Alcohol - Sweet or Dry?
+- Carbonation and Alcohol – Sweet or Dry?
 Flat or Fizzy?
-This sections looks at the basics of cider chemistry so you end up with the style of brew you like!
+This section looks at the basics of cider chemistry so you end up with the style of brew you like!

 - Racking and Bottling – How to get it into from the jug to the bottles.

-- Links and Credits - A section of equipment resellers and other useful cider making links, also a works sited list.
+- Links and Credits – A section of equipment resellers and other useful cider making links, also a works cited list.